• City of Tacoma QA

 Background

 Located at the intersection of N. 21st St. and N. Adams St., the Cushman and Adams Substations were built in the mid-1920s to bring electricity from Cushman Dam to Tacoma.
 For many years, the substations served as active parts of the electric system.
 The substations are distinctive features in the neighborhood and notable assets to the City as a whole.
+Learn more about the Cushman Hydro Project here.

 What Does the Future Hold for Cushman & Adams Substations?

 During the next few years, TPU will continue its work to identify alternatives for the equipment repair and storage currently taking place at Cushman Substation.
 TPU has also been working to identify environmental clean-up needs.
-The facility replacement and clean-up initiatives are ongoing and will be executed according to the terms of the MOU and informed by any future redevelopment plan(s) for the properties approved by the TPU Board and Tacoma City Council.
+The facility replacement and clean-up initiatives are ongoing and will be executed according to the terms of the Memorandum of Understanding and informed by any future redevelopment plan(s) for the properties approved by the TPU Board and Tacoma City Council.

 Email project staff if you would like to receive to updates and engagement opportunities.